titikshagupta164-a11y/VSD_RISCV_INTERNSHIP/README.md

 ### What is O1 Optimization?

-`-O1` performs fundamental optimization techniques such as:
+`-O1` performs basic compiler optimizations while maintaining a structure that closely resembles the original source code.

+The optimizations include:

 - Dead code elimination
 - Constant propagation
-- Basic instruction scheduling
+- Simple instruction scheduling
-- Simple loop optimization
+- Basic loop optimization
+- Removal of redundant operations

 ### Observation

-The generated assembly preserves most of the original program structure and contains explicit loop-related instructions.
-This makes the generated assembly easier to understand while still improving performance compared to unoptimized code.
+The generated assembly still contains loop-related instructions that perform the summation operation during runtime.

+**Key observations:**

+- The loop structure is preserved.
+- Branch instructions are present.
+- Runtime calculations are performed inside the loop.
+- The generated code remains easy to correlate with the original C program.

+This optimization level improves execution efficiency while preserving code readability and debugging capability.

 ---

-# Step 9: Analysis of Ofast Optimization
+# Step 9: Analysis of OFast Optimization

 The same source code was compiled using the **-Ofast** optimization level.